Wordsmith-Woodard/Wordsmith-Woodard/README.md

 🤝 I provide help with **Resume, GitHub, & LinkedIn Optimization**

-👨‍💻 All of my projects are available at [https://ashliewdrd.wixsite.com/tech](https://ashliewdrd.wixsite.com/tech)

 📝 I regularly write and post on [https://www.linkedin.com/in/ashlie405/](https://www.linkedin.com/in/ashlie405/)

 💬 Ask me about **Professional Resume Tips**